 Learning About Volcanos at Crater Lake

 Currently I'm an adjunct professor emeritus for the City Colleges of Chicago.
 I was a tenured professor for 30+ years at Truman College.
 I love to learn and share my enthusiasm for learning.
 I have many interests.
-I enjoy learning about science, gardening, cooking and baking, linguistics and languages, drawing and painting, and literature.
+I enjoy learning about science, gardening, cooking and baking, linguistics and languages, drawing, painting and crafting, and literature.
 I believe we learn best when we are curious, excited, interested and engaged in our own learning processes.

 Office Hours